What is Estate Administration?

-- Filing the will and petition at the probate court in order to be appointed executor or personal representative.
-In the absence of a will, heirs must petition the court to be appointed “administrator” of the estate.
+- Filing the will and petition at the probate court to be appointed executor or personal representative.
+In the absence of a will, heirs must petition the court to be appointed administrator of the estate.

-- Marshaling, or collecting, the assets.
-This means that you have to find out everything the deceased owned.
+- Gathering the assets.
+You must find out everything the deceased owned.
 You need to file a list, known as an “inventory,” with the probate court.
-It’s generally best to consolidate all the estate funds to the extent possible.
-Bills and bequests should be paid from a single checking account, either one you establish or one set up by your attorney, so that you can keep track of all expenditures.
+It’s generally best to consolidate all the estate funds as much as possible.
+Bills and bequests should be paid from a single checking account, either one you establish or is set up by your attorney, so you can keep track of all expenditures.

 - Paying bills and taxes.
-If a state or federal estate tax return is needed—generally if the estate exceeds $1 million in value—it must be filed within nine months of the date of death.
+If a state or federal estate tax return is needed—generally, if the estate exceeds $1 million in value—it must be filed within nine months of the date of death.
 If you miss this deadline and the estate is taxable, severe penalties and interest may apply.
-If you do not have all the information available in time, you can file for an extension and pay your best estimate of the tax due.
+If you don’t have all the information available in time, you can file for an extension and pay your best estimate of the tax due.

 - Filing tax returns.
-You must also file a final income tax return for the decedent and, if the estate holds any assets and earns interest or dividends, an income tax return for the estate.
-If the estate does earn income during the administration process, it will have to obtain its own tax identification number in order to keep track of such earnings.
+You must also file a final income tax return for the decedent, and if the estate holds any assets and earns interest or dividends, an income tax return for the estate.
+If the estate earns income during the administration process, it will have to obtain its own tax identification number to track earnings.

-- Distributing property to the heirs and legatees.
-Generally, executors do not pay out all of the estate assets until the period runs out for creditors to make claims, which can be as long as a year after the date of death.
-But once the executor understands the estate and the likely claims, he or she can distribute most of the assets, retaining a reserve for unanticipated claims and the costs of closing out the estate.
+- Distributing property to the heirs and beneficiaries.
+Generally, executors don’t pay out all of the estate assets until the period runs out for creditors to make claims, which can be as long as a year after the date of death.
+But once the executor understands the estate and the likely claims, they can distribute most of the assets, retaining a reserve for unanticipated claims and the costs of closing out the estate.